Electronic Recording of Meetings and Conversations

 If the scale or style of recording is excessive, oppressive or disproportionate, then this may cross a threshold.
 For example, a parent recording their questioning of the child in a manner which is oppressive may in fact be evidence of possible emotional abuse of the child by that parent.
 Persistent recording of a social worker in such a way as to amount to intimidation may constitute harassment, and it may be possible for the social worker to seek legal redress such as a non-molestation order.

-Whilst the recording itself may well be legitimate, there may be restrictions on its use.
+Aside from the legitimacy of the recording itself, there may be restrictions on its use.

 If a party seeks to admit such material into court proceedings, then it is at the discretion of the court whether to allow this or not.
 Such evidence will only be admitted if it is relevant to the issues in the case and not, for example, in furtherance of a personal grievance by a parent against a social worker.